Ion Heat and Parallel Momentum Transport by Stochastic Magnetic Fields and Turbulence: Calculating the Kinetic Stress and Compressive Energy Flux: Stochastic Fields and Turbulence

 Notice that this equation shows the response of mean parallel flow, due to stochastic field tilting ($\widetilde{b}_x \partial \langle u_z \rangle /\partial x $), is balanced by the parallel flow compression ($\nabla_\parallel \widetilde{u}_z $), i.e. equivalent to $\underline{B_z} \cdot \underline{\nabla} u_z =0$ or $\nabla_\parallel \widetilde{u}_z = -\widetilde{b}_x \partial \langle u_z \rangle /\partial x $.
 Hence the pressure equation can be written as

 \Eref{eq: weak K result} and \eref{sec: weak H result} indicate that for weak scattering, momentum and energy transport occur only through stochastic fields, with the familiar transport coefficient $c_s D_M$.
 There is no dependence on $D_T$ for $k_\perp^2 D_T \ll k_z c_s$.
 This result is equivalent to that in FGC \cite{finn1992}.
 Note, however, that the key effect for $\langle u_z \rangle$ is residual stress; and for $\langle p \rangle $, it is an off-diagonal flux.
+The comparison of $K$ and $H$ in strong and weak turbulence regime is shown in \Tref{table}.